-My inspirations are first, personal experiences; that is, my way of life, my family, relationships, hobbies and my world views.
-My work is also informed by research through books, documentaries, interactions with my peer artists through exhibitions and the sociopolitical environment.
-I also love portraits of Tamara de Lempicka and Bo Bartlett .
+He endeavors to involve his art directly in the social struggles of post-independence Uganda.
+His inspirations are first, personal experiences; that is, his way of life, family, relationships, and his world views.
+His work is also informed by research through books, documentaries, and the current affairs.